 Services

-All the historical series published of the Services Sector Activity Indicators (SSAI) are homogeneous and, therefore, comparable in the time.
+All published historical series of the Services Sector Activity Indicators (SSAI) are homogeneous and, therefore, comparable over time.

-From the implantation of the survey there have been base changes of the indexes and of classification of the economic activities but to guarantee the comparability of the information in the time, the INE always has published the retrospective series of the Services Sector Activity Indicators (SSAI) in the new base and in the new classification.
+Since the survey was implemented, there have been base changes of the indices and of the classification of the economic activities.
+However, to ensure the comparability of the information over time, the INE has always published the retrospective series of the Services Sector Activity Indicators (SSAI) using the new base and in the new classification.

 15.3.
 Coherence - cross domain